Counting in Uncountably Categorical Pseudofinite Structures: Uncountably Categorical Theories

 \begin{fact}[\cite{zilberpaper}, Lemma 1] Let $T$ be an uncountably categorical theory and let $M \models T$ be uncountable.
 Let $A, B \subset M$ be infinite definable sets, with $B$ strongly minimal.
 Then there exists a proper stratification of $A$ with respect to $B$. \end{fact}

 We need a slightly stronger statement for our main proof, which follows quickly from Zil'ber's result and from the saturation of any uncountable model of $T$.

 \begin{corollary} Let $T$ be an uncountably categorical theory.
 Let $\varphi(x,\bar{y})$ and $\theta(v,\bar{w})$ be formulas.
-Then there are formulas $\psi_1(x,v,\bar{z}), \ldots, \psi_n(x,v,\bar{z})$ such that for all uncountable $M \models T$ and $\bar{b}, \bar{d} \in M$ such that $\theta(M,\bar{d})$ is strongly minimal, there is an $i$ such that for some $\bar{c} \in M$, the formula $\psi_i(x,y,\bar{c})$ is a proper stratification of $\varphi(M,\bar{b})$ with respect to $\theta(M,\bar{b}')$.
+Then there are formulas $\psi_1(x,v,\bar{z}), \ldots, \psi_n(x,v,\bar{z})$ such that for all uncountable $M \models T$ and $\bar{b}, \bar{d} \in M$ such that $\theta(M,\bar{d})$ is strongly minimal, there is an $i$ such that for some $\bar{c} \in M$, the formula $\psi_i(x,v,\bar{c})$ is a proper stratification of $\varphi(M,\bar{b})$ with respect to $\theta(M,\bar{d})$.

-Furthermore, we may choose formulas $\psi_i$ so that in the above paragraph, there is a \emph{unique} $i$ such that for some $\bar{c} \in M$, the formula $\psi_i(x,v,\bar{c})$ is a proper stratification. \end{corollary} \begin{proof} Consider the partial type $\Pi(\bar{z},\bar{z}')$ which contains formulas saying
+Furthermore, we may choose formulas $\psi_i$ so that in the above paragraph, there is a \emph{unique} $i$ such that for some $\bar{c} \in M$, the formula $\psi_i(x,v,\bar{c})$ is a proper stratification. \end{corollary} \begin{proof} Consider the partial type $\Pi(\bar{y},\bar{w})$ consisting of the formulas

 and